Niirrty/Niirrty.DB/README.md

 First you must define the configuration.

-Currently it can be done by 2 different ways
+Actually it can be done by 3 different ways:

+* by a PHP config file
+* by a YAML config file
+* by PHP code

 ### 1. By PHP config file